mmaryx/ProjetoPortifolio/README.md

-# Esta é uma Landing Page para estudos de HTML / CSS
+# This is a Landing Page for my html/css studies.